Masks among Eskimo peoples: Early masks

 Archaeological masks have been found from early Paleo-Eskimo and from early Dorset culture period.
 It is believed that these masks served several functions, including being in rituals representing animals in personalized form; being used by shaman (medicine man or angakkuq) in ceremonies relating to spirits (as in the case of a wooden mask from southwestern Alaska); it is also suggested that they could be worn during song contest ceremonials.

 Associated beliefs

 Although beliefs about unity between human and animal did not extend to that of absolute interchangeability, several Eskimo peoples had sophisticated soul concepts (including variants of soul dualism) that linked living humans, their ancestors, and their prey.
 Besides synchronous beliefs, there were also notions of unity between human and animal, and myths about an ancient time when the animal could take on human form at will.
 Traditional transformation masks reflected this unity.
 Ritual ceremonies could enable the community to enact these stories with the help of masks, sometimes with the masked person representing the animal.

+On Inuit masks, "concentric circles...usually represent the cosmos."